 Writing Plus is a series of group workshops covering all stages of writing university papers, from understanding the assignment to revising the final draft.
 Some workshops also provide targeted advice on general study skills and on the specific challenges of studying for tests and exams.
 Special two-hour sessions focus on writing admissions statements for graduate and professional programs. www.writing.utoronto.ca/writing-plus

 Academic Success is here to help you manage academic expectations and gain confidence in your learning.
 Develop and strengthen your skills in time management, self-management, reading, writing, note-taking and exam preparation.
 Build coping skills to deal with stress, anxiety, procrastination and perfectionism.
-Make an appointment with a learning strategist at the front desk or call 416-978-7970.
-Drop-in hours and first year study sessions with peer mentors are also available. asc.utoronto.ca.
+Book a one-on-one appointment and find out more about our programming and workshops by visiting asc.utoronto.ca.

 If you’re facing challenging personal circumstances that are affecting your academic performance, there are many resources available to help you build coping skills and develop learning strategies.
-Visit www.healthandwellness.utoronto.ca for details.
+Visit studentlife.utoronto.ca/hwc for details.